- 0 Comment(s)

 Roundup has become an integral part of the agricultural production industry.
 Internationally, farmers rely on Roundup as a herbicide.
 But it's unclear whether or not glyphosate (the active ingredient in Roundup) is carcinogenic.
 The EPA says it’s safe; however, an international cancer research institutes say it’s "probably" harmful to humans.

-Contradictory research continues to cloud the judgement of farmers and industry leaders.
+Contradictory research continues to cloud the judgment of farmers and industry leaders.
 Even after Monday's decision, the big question still remains: is glyphosate safe or is it not?

 Is vinegar a viable alternative to Roundup?
 Let's break it down.